elatov/elatov.github.io/_posts/2012-09-01-getting-openindiana-back-to-its-original-state-after-updating-by-doing-a-clean-install.md

     ~# pkg image-update

-I followed the instruction laid out in &#8220;<a href="http://wiki.openindiana.org/oi/Upgrading+OpenIndiana" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.openindiana.org/oi/Upgrading+OpenIndiana']);">Upgrading OpenIndiana</a>&#8220;, but nothing worked.
-I re-setup my publisher, I even tried different publisher, but it just wouldn&#8217;t update.
+I followed the instruction laid out in "<a href="http://wiki.openindiana.org/oi/Upgrading+OpenIndiana" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.openindiana.org/oi/Upgrading+OpenIndiana']);">Upgrading OpenIndiana</a>", but nothing worked.
+I re-setup my publisher, I even tried different publisher, but it just wouldn't update.
 The above link is actually a forum and people had similar issues and one person fixed his issue by running the following:

     ~# pkg rebuild-index

-But unfortunately it didn&#8217;t help out.
+But unfortunately it didn't help out.
 So I downloaded the <a href="http://dlc.openindiana.org/isos/151a5/oi-dev-151a5-live-x86.iso" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://dlc.openindiana.org/isos/151a5/oi-dev-151a5-live-x86.iso']);">iso</a>, and just did a clean install.
 Since I had two drives which I setup before (If you want more information regarding that, check out my <a href="http://virtuallyhyper.com/2012/08/migrating-the-root-zfs-pool-to-a-smaller-drive/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/08/migrating-the-root-zfs-pool-to-a-smaller-drive/']);">previous</a> post), I setup up my system pool on the 8GB drive and my data pool to be on the other drive.
 So during the clean install I just selected the drive which had my system pool and the install just wiped that drive and setup a new pool on it.
 But my data pool was still in tact.
 After the install/update finished, I saw the following:

     root@openindiana:~# zpool status
     pool: rpool